marko-cs/mooc-sec-project-I/README.md

 # Devops with Docker

-[Dockerfile](./Dockerfile) added and tested how it can deployed to cloud using command line.
+[Dockerfile](./Dockerfile) added and tested how it can deploy to cloud using command line.
 After that needed configuration added for the Github Actions.

 Direct link to application https://kumpula-app.fly.dev/flawsapp/

+This same app will used also for the Full Stack Open CI/CD course.

 # Project